 However, there are some universal steps you can take to help yourself identify high-quality leads early on.

-Relates article: The Business Development guide
+Relates article: The Business Development Guide

 Look at your current audience

 The first important step as a good business developer is to deeply understand your audience.
-Whenever you start working in a new company or you have new team members, start from analyzing your audience.
+Whenever you start working in a new company or you have new team members, start by analyzing your audience.

 If you are an established company and did your homework, you probably already have many insights and ideally a buyer persona.
 If not, you should do it as soon as possible.

 You should instead dive deep into your customer base and gather information.
-Some key data are the channel they came from, what convinced them to buy, what was the problem they were trying to solve.
+Some key data are the channel they came from, what convinced them to buy, and what was the problem they were trying to solve.
 And of course, demographics, geography, and so on.

-If you don’t manage to find this info in your CRM, ask your colleagues or even better, just give your best clients a call.
+If you don’t manage to find this info in your CRM, ask your colleagues, or even better, just give your best clients a call.
 There is nothing more powerful than having them tell you why they chose you over someone else.

 Create a criteria checklist

-Starting from the user research has many benefits.
+Starting from user research has many benefits.
 The most important is that you will be able to find patterns and indicators that can predict the success of that lead.